LS I +61 303: Variability

+In 1979, Philip C. Gregory et al. discovered that the star's brightness varies, after examining decades of Harvard College Observatory photographic plates.
 LS I +61 303 varies slightly at optical wavelengths, but measurements going back to 1887 show no obvious period.
 It also shows regular X-ray outbursts coinciding with its orbital period, and strong radio variability.
 It was given the variable star designation V615 Cassiopeiae.

 Microquasar

 LS I +61 303 emits HE and VHE (High Energy and Very High Energy) gamma rays.
 It is only one of several known star systems that produce such energetic rays.
 Other such systems are PSR B1259–63, LS 5039 and HESS J0632+057.